 Hin Han is currently an Officer of the International Bar Association (IBA) Online Services Committee, IBA Professional Ethics Committee, the IBA Anti-Corruption Committee and the IBA Young Lawyer’s Committee.
 She also serves as a member on the Standing Committee on External Affairs, Anti-Money Laundering Committee, Arbitration Committee and Mediation Committee of the Law Society of Hong Kong.

-Hin Han publishes widely on topics including blockchain, artificial intelligence, anti-money laundering rules, data privacy, and labour and discrimination matters.
-She is also an author with LexisNexis for data privacy practical guidance content, and has contributed to the Annotated Ordinances of Hong Kong: Business Registration Ordinance (Cap 310) (3rd edition, published by LexisNexis), and to the Butterworths Hong Kong Partnership Handbook (2nd edition, published by LexisNexis).
+Hin Han publishes widely on topics including data privacy, cybercrime, blockchain, artificial intelligence, technology, anti-money laundering rules, and labour and discrimination matters.
+She has also authored data privacy practical guidance content for LexisNexis, and has contributed to the “Annotated Ordinances of Hong Kong: Business Registration Ordinance” (Cap 310) (3rd and 4th editions, published by LexisNexis Hong Kong), and to the “Butterworths Hong Kong Partnership Law Handbook” (2nd and 3rd editions, published by LexisNexis Hong Kong).